-- Clinicals take place two days a week, either on Tuesday/Thursday or Saturday/Sunday, depending on their assigned schedule.
-Clinical hours may vary and can include day shift, mid shift, or evening rotations. - Tardiness: - \circ Clocking in 1-6 minutes late = marked as "T" (Tardy). - Four (4) tardies = 8 clinical hours deducted and academic counseling. - More than 6 minutes late = student must take a 2-hour absence and may clock in after 2 hours. - Absences must be taken in 2-hour increments. - If a student is going to be absent for any duration, they must notify both their assigned WC Clinical Instructor and the clinical site at least 15 minutes before their scheduled shift.
+- The regular clinical hours are from 7:30 AM to 4:00 PM, Tues and Thurs. - Be aware that certain outpatient imaging clinical sites may have operating hours that differ slightly from those of Weatherford College.
+During student rotations at these sites, they will follow the clinic's designated hours of operation. - Students who clock in between 7:31 AM and 7:36 AM will be marked as "T" (tardy) for the day. - Accruing four (4) tardies will lead to a deduction of eight (8) clinical hours and prompt academic counseling. - If students arrive after 7:36 AM, they must take a 2-hour absence and are not expected to be at the site until 9:30 AM. - Absent hours must be used in increments of at least 2 hours. - If a student is going to be absent for any duration, they must notify both their assigned WC Clinical Instructor and the clinical site at least 15 minutes before their scheduled shift.
 Failure to do so will result in counseling, potential probation, and/or demerits.
 Texting is not an appropriate method for calling in for clinical rotations or any other communication to your instructors nor clinical staff.
 Students are to call between the hours 6am-6pm.
-If for any reason the student cannot reach the instructor, the student is to call the clinical coordinators office and leave a voicemail and email. - One (1) demerit result in a 5-point reduction of a student's final grade. - If neither the WC Clinical Instructor nor the clinical site is contacted, it is considered a no call/no show (Refer to no call/no show policy). - Calls made after the start of the shift are not acceptable.
+If for any reason the student cannot reach the instructor, the student is to call the clinical coordinators office and leave a voicemail and email. - One (1) demerit result in a 5-point reduction of a student's final grade.

-- Students are permitted a maximum of 16 hours of approved/excused clinical absences per semester.
+- If neither the WC Clinical Instructor nor the clinical site is contacted, it is considered a no call/no show (Refer to no call/no show policy). - Calls made after the start of the shift are not acceptable. - Students are permitted a maximum of 24 hours of approved/excused clinical absences per semester.
 For a planned absence, students must complete an Excused Absence Notification form and submit it to their clinical instructor and the clinical coordinator. - Students are permitted to use their absence allowance time for personal reasons.
 Students are required to submit the request in writing, using the Absence Notification form included in the Program Forms section of this handbook.
 The absence must comply with the absence policy, and the time is required to be made up at the end by the conclusion of the end of the semester. - Students are allotted a limited number of excused clinical absences, if a student exceeds their allotted clinical time, they will be subject to dismissal from the program, unless a Leave of Absence has been formally requested and approved in writing by the Program Director.